LucasF-42/my-cargonaut-v2/README.md

 [Heroku](https://kms-mycargonaut.herokuapp.com/), but do the `JTE` limitations, we were forced to abandon some features, like persistency.

 The branch can be found [here](https://github.com/LucasF-42/my-cargonaut-v2/tree/herokuDeploy).
-This fork is only used as a proof of concept and may not work as well as the master or development version.
+This branch is only used as a proof of concept and may not work as well as the master or development version.

 ## Contributing